Steve Salbu: Career

 Salbu joined the McCombs School of Business at the University of Texas at Austin in 1990.
 He became the Bobbie and Coulter R. Sublett Centennial Endowed Professor in 2000 and subsequently served as the associate dean for graduate programs.
 At UT Austin, one of Salbu's students was Brian Cruver, the author of Anatomy of Greed.

 Salbu was appointed as the Stephen P. Zelnak chair and dean of the Scheller College of Business at the Georgia Institute of Technology in 2006.
 As dean, he accepted a $50 million donation from Ernest Scheller Jr. Salbu was also one of first openly gay business school deans.
 In a 2012 op-ed in The New York Times, Salbu opined that mayors and aldermen should not prevent Chick-fil-A from opening branches in their cities in spite of Dan Cathy's anti-gay marriage remarks; instead, customers should choose whether to eat there or not.
-In a 2013 interview with The Wall Street Journal, Salbu discouraged MBA candidates from coming out to prospective employers.

 Salbu retired as dean in 2014 and became the Cecil B. Day Chair in Business Ethics.